If you are unsure whether you have rounded shoulders or to what extent, then this quick read is for you!

 In a prone position, lie facing the floor.
 While your arms are extended to the side, elevate your abs, chest, and arms away from the floor.
 For the best outcome, repeat this motion ten times for three seconds each.

-You can also do similar movement while standing glued to the wall.
+You can also do a similar movement while standing glued to the wall.

 “Front Shoulder Stretch”